OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

         ActivityCompat.requestPermissions(secureActivity.this,
                 new String[]{Manifest.permission.WRITE_EXTERNAL_STORAGE},
                 MY_PERMISSIONS_REQUEST_WRITE_EXTERNAL_STORAGE);
-        // MY_PERMISSIONS_REQUEST_WRITE_EXTERAL_STORAGE will be the app-defined int constant.
+        // MY_PERMISSIONS_REQUEST_WRITE_EXTERNAL_STORAGE will be the app-defined int constant.
         // The callback method gets the result of the request.
     }
 } else {